-I spent the afternoon taking picture after picture of the dolled-up locals walking down to the square — but got quickly instructed by Mario and Alex to wait until it got dark and the real photogenic moments presented themselves.
+I spent the afternoon taking picture after picture of the dolled-up locals walking down to the square — but got quickly instructed by Alex to wait until it got dark and the real photogenic moments presented themselves.

 They weren’t lying.
 It got photogenic pretty fast.

 Qormi was lit up along the saint’s route, covered with bright lights, angel statues, and red and gold banners.
 And the church?

 Every edge of the church was covered in lights.